github/explore/topics/openapi/index.md

 topic: openapi
 aliases: open-api, swagger-spec, swagger-specification, openapi-spec, openapi-specification, open-api-specification, oas, openapi-description
 display_name: OpenAPI Specification
+short_description: The OpenAPI Specification is a specification for a programming language-agnostic, machine-readable interface definition language for describing, producing, consuming and visualizing web services
 related: json-schema, raml, rest-api
-created_by: OpenAPI Initiative, SmartBear Software, Tony Tam, Darrel Miller, Jeremy Whitlock, Marsh Gardiner, Mike Ralphson, Ron Ratovsky, Uri Sarid, Jason Harmon
+created_by: OpenAPI Initiative, Tony Tam, Darrel Miller, Mike Ralphson, Ron Ratovsky, Uri Sarid, Jason Harmon
 released: August 10, 2011
 url: https://www.openapis.org/
 wikipedia_url: https://en.wikipedia.org/wiki/OpenAPI_Specification
 github_url: https://github.com/OAI/OpenAPI-Specification
 ---
-The **OpenAPI Specification** (OAS), previously known as the **Swagger Specification**, is a specification for a programming language-agnostic, machine-readable interface definition language for describing, producing, consuming and visualizing web services.
+The **OpenAPI Specification** (**OAS**), previously known as the **Swagger Specification**, is a specification for a programming language-agnostic, machine-readable interface definition language for describing, producing, consuming and visualizing web services.
 OpenAPI documents describe API services and are represented in YAML or JSON formats.

 # Advantages of Using OpenAPI
 * **Description Validation and Linting**: Check that your description file is syntactically correct and adheres to a specific version of the Specification and the rest of your team’s formatting guidelines.